penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 - `match_count` is an integer that refers to the number of times that this _style_ blocks will be triggered (or matched) in total; and
 - `match_id` is the 1-indexed ordinal of this current matching.

-These values can directly be read or overwritten within the style block body, or overwritten, if needed.
+These values can directly be read or overwritten within the style block body if needed.

 ## Block Body